Osmerion/gradle-lwjgl3/README.md

 ### Platforms

 As LWJGL provides bindings to native libraries, it is also necessary to declare which native platforms should be included in a target.
-FunSeveral functions are available for LWJGL targets and can be used to include a predefined platform.
+Several functions are available for LWJGL targets and can be used to include a predefined platform.
 E.g.: